Horseneck Tract: History

 The name Horseneck was gradually lost.
 On February 17, 1787, the congregation of the First Presbyterian Church at Horseneck voted to change the name of its parish to Caldwell, in honor of Reverend James Caldwell who helped them organize the church.
 After this date the church became known as the First Presbyterian Church at Caldwell.
 Non-parish areas of Horseneck retained the name until 1798, when the westernmost portion of Newark Township was renamed Caldwell Township by the State of New Jersey.

 Caldwell Borough contained what is today the towns of West Caldwell and Caldwell.
-Soon after, the area of Caldwell Township just to the east of Caldwell Borough between Caldwell Borough and Montclair (present-day Verona and Cedar Grove) decided to follow Caldwell's lead and incorporated itself as its own borough, Verona.
+Soon after, the area of Caldwell Township, just to the east of Caldwell Borough, between Caldwell Borough and Montclair (present-day Verona and Cedar Grove), decided to follow Caldwell's lead and incorporated itself as its own borough, Verona.
 At around the same time, the area north of Caldwell Borough became its own town, North Caldwell.
 The wooded area directly to the southeast of downtown Caldwell Borough became Essex Fells, while the farmland to the south of Caldwell township was briefly called South Caldwell.
 This area underwent other changes when the towns of Livingston and West Orange expanded.
 The South Caldwell region, still part of Caldwell Township, became Roseland.

 At this point, all that remained of the original Caldwell Township was 6,624 acres of farmlands and undeveloped meadows in the northwesternmost part of Essex County.
-Eventually, in 1963, Caldwell Township changed its name to Fairfield in order to avoid being confused with Caldwell Borough.
+Eventually, in 1963, Caldwell Township changed its name to Fairfield to avoid confusion with Caldwell Borough.

 Horseneck Road is one of the few remaining traces of the name today.